Murder of Laquan McDonald: Jason Van Dyke

 Jason D. Van Dyke (born c.
 1978) was born in Hinsdale, Illinois, and graduated from Hinsdale South High School in 1996.
 He earned a bachelor's degree in criminal justice from St. Xavier University in Chicago.
 A 14-year veteran of the Chicago Police Department, Van Dyke is married and has two children.
 Since 2001, some 20 citizen complaints had been filed against Officer Van Dyke, but none resulted in disciplinary action.

 Ten of the complaints allege he used excessive force, and two involve the use of a firearm.
 A jury awarded a Chicago man $350,000 after determining Van Dyke employed excessive force during a traffic stop.
-One complaint involved verbal abuse by Van Dyke, who used a racial slur.
+One complaint involved verbal abuse by Van Dyke, who was alleged to have used a racial slur.
 Van Dyke was involved in preparing questionable documentation of a separate shooting in 2005.

 According to CNN, "the Chicago Police Department has about 12,000 officers.
 Like Van Dyke, 402 officers have 20 or more complaints on file in the database.
 The most complaints against any officer, according to the database, is 68.
 The database shows that of the 20 complaints against Van Dyke, none resulted in discipline.
 Five complaints in the database were "not sustained", five were unfounded, four resulted in exoneration, five had unknown outcomes, and one resulted in no action taken."

 Events

 Shortly before 10:00 p.m., police were called to investigate McDonald at 4100 South Pulaski Road, responding to reports that he was carrying a knife and breaking into vehicles in a trucking yard at 41st Street and Kildare Avenue.
 When officers confronted McDonald, he used a knife with a 3 in blade to slice the tire on a patrol vehicle and damage its windshield.
 McDonald walked away from police after numerous verbal instructions from officers to drop the knife, at which point responding officers requested Taser backup, according to radio recordings released December 30, 2015, to Politico and NBC Chicago in response to Illinois Freedom of Information Act requests.

 Video of the murder shows that Van Dyke was advancing on McDonald, while McDonald was walking away from Van Dyke when the first shot was fired.
 The first shot hit McDonald, who spun and fell to the ground.
 As McDonald lay on the ground, still holding the knife, Van Dyke fired more shots into him.

-In total, Van Dyke fired 16 shots at McDonald in 14–15 seconds, expending the maximum capacity of his 9 mm semi-automatic firearm.
+In total, Van Dyke fired 16 shots at McDonald in 14–15 seconds, expending the maximum capacity of his 9mm semi-automatic firearm.
 Van Dyke was on the scene for less than 30 seconds before opening fire, and began shooting approximately six seconds after exiting his car.
 The first responding officer said that he did not see the need to use force, and none of the approximately eight other officers on the scene fired their weapons.

 McDonald was taken to Mount Sinai Hospital, where he was pronounced dead at 10:42 p.m.